sshillyer/cs325-p1/project4/readme.txt

 * python3 primsSubmissionTests1to6.py tsp_example_2.txt
 * python3 primsSubmissionTests1to6.py tsp_example_3.txt

-TO generate our competition solutions, execute the following commands:
+TO generate our competition solutions, execute the following commands in the root directory:

 * python watch.py python3 primsSubmissionTests1to6.py test-input-1.txt
 * python watch.py python3 primsSubmissionTests1to6.py test-input-2.txt